bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 What we need, is a make_type_erased "thing" that supports typerased_downcast.
 Next time, we will show, how we tackeled that problem.

+PS: We are no "Rust" experts.
+So we are curios, how this kind of pattern is solved there.
+As [we understand]: https://microsoft.github.io/rust-for-dotnet-devs/latest/language/custom-types/interfaces.html, "Rust" has no downcasting for "traits".
+Maybe the answer is simple "Rust programmer write better programs, so they do not run in this kind of quirx" ;-)